The journey of Cambodian tech startups and the road ahead

 Jesse Orndorff is an author of Startup Cambodia.
 In a recent email interview, he told me that “Over the last five years we’ve seen a major shift in how Cambodians use technology.
 In the urban areas, the smartphone penetration rate is very high with the under 35 age group, and we’re seeing a major shift into how this new generation consumes content, makes purchases, and engages with businesses.”
 He added that “the startup scene has grown tremendously.”
 Jesse wants to use his book to promote the inspiring stories of Cambodians that have taken the startup journey.

-While most of the startups focus mainly on the Cambodian market, there are also new, untapped opportunities as well as critical challenge.
+While most of the startups focus mainly on the Cambodian market, there are also new, untapped opportunities as well as critical challenges.
+Consequently, if you have a startup idea that you think could be the next best thing in the business world, then you might want to head to the makeawebsitehub website where you can read a useful guide to starting a business.
+Correspondingly, in the digital age, creating a profitable business has come a long way and therefore doing your market research is fundamental.
 “In the next five years, I think we’ll see growth in the sector, larger investment deals, and startups from Cambodia moving into other markets in ASEAN,” said Jesse who has been in Cambodia since 2010.

 Lately, global media outlet Red Herring featured BookMeBus in its story: Cambodia’s Tech Scene Needs Private Money, But It’s On The Up.
 “Southeast Asia has been racing towards tech in recent years, and several formidable ecosystems have appeared across the region.
 For Cambodia, one of its smaller nations with a population of just 15 million, progress has been slower: infrastructure is underdeveloped, and funding still comes primarily from NGOs.”